vando026/surgeon/README.md

 // sqlQuery: org.apache.spark.sql.package.DataFrame = [customerId: int, clientId: array<struct<element:int>> ...
 10 more fields]
 ```

-to this query using the Scal API:
+to this query using the Scala API:

 ```scala